vinarmani/swap-protocol/README.md

-# SWaP Protocol
+# Signal, Watch, and Pay Protocol
-Signal, Watch, and Pay: A protocol for peer-to-peer collaborative transactions on Bitcoin Cash
+Signal, Watch, and Pay (SWaP): A protocol for peer-to-peer collaborative transactions on Bitcoin Cash